 I See References To "Reinstatement".
 What Does This Mean?

 Reinstatement allows a former federal employee to reenter the federal workforce without competing with the public in a competitive vacancy announcement.
 You may apply for any position that is open to all sources, but you may also apply for jobs only open to status candidates.
 To be eligible for reinstatement, you must have held a career or career-conditional appointment as a federal employee at some time in the past.
-There is no time limit on reinstatement eligibility for those who have veterans' preference, or acquired career tenure by completing 3 years of substantially continuous creditable service.
+There is no time limit on reinstatement eligibility for those who have veterans' preference, or acquired career tenure by completing three years of substantially continuous creditable service.
 If you held a career-conditional appointment, you can receive reinstatement consideration up to three years after your date of separation from federal service.
 Once that eligibility period expires, you must compete for a federal job with the public.
 Please note that reinstatement eligibility does not guarantee a job offer.

 What Does The Probationary Period Entail?